subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 $p(x_1,...,x_N)={e^{-E(x_1,...,x_N)}\over{Z}}$ for some unknown energy function $E(x_1,...,x_N)$.

 The right hand side of the figure shows an EBM model with energy function $E_W(x_1,...,x_N)$, with corresponding Boltzmann distribution $p_W(x_1,...,x_N)={e^{-E(_Wx_1,...,x_N)}\over{Z_W}}$.
-We can consider that the nodes in the EBM model are interacting with each other, which results in the interaction energy $E_W(x_1,...,x_N)$, and ultimately the interactions settle down to an equilibrium in which the distributon of the pixels is given by the Boltzmann distribution.
+We can consider that the nodes in the EBM model are interacting with each other, which results in the interaction energy $E_W(x_1,...,x_N)$, and ultimately the interactions settle down to an equilibrium in which the distribution of the pixels is given by the Boltzmann distribution.
 Thus the equilibrium state, which is that of lowest energy, also corresponds to states that result in images that look like those from the training dataset.
 During inference, sample images are generated by starting from a random state $(x_1,...,x_N)$ (which look like noise), and then using the sampling process to find the configuration that has the minimum energy.
 The model is considered to be trained if these sample images are similar to those in the training dataset.
 Sampling essentially results in finding a local minima of the energy function $E_W$, and its trajectory can be considered to similar to that of a particle moving in a force field with energy $E_W$.